 Is Oldenborg like the other dining halls?

-What do language tables look like for the spring semester?
+What do language tables look like for the fall semester?

-All students, faculty, and staff must enter through the dining hall and then proceed to find their language table outside (Oldenborg parking lot).
+All students, faculty, and staff must enter through the dining hall main door and then proceed to find their language table signaled with the appropriate flags.

 Where can I find the language table schedule?